Troubleshooting Porsche ABS and PSM Problems

 - Depending on the scanner, it should turn on automatically.
 If not, press the power button.
 From the main menu, select Porsche and then the model.
 Next, you should see all the modules listed.
 Select either ABS or PSM.
 Scroll down to Read Faults.

 - Write down all the fault codes.
-If the codes are STORED status, go back to the main menu, and select Clear fault codes.
-If you can’t clear the codes, the chances are that the problem that triggered the warning light is not fixed yet.
+If the codes are STORED status, go back to the main menu and select Clear fault codes.
+If you can’t clear the codes, the chances are that the problem that triggered the warning light has not been fixed yet.

 Common Problems